-The CRRSA ESSER II funding needed to have been invoiced by December 30, 2023.
+The ARP ESSER III funding needs to be invoiced by December 30, 2024.
 Only projects that had been obligated properly may be invoiced.
 An obligation is the legal liability to pay immediately or at a later date.
 A table illustrating when a sub-recipient has made an obligation is available in 2 CFR § 76.707

 The Maine Department of Education (DOE) has received $1,021,690,359 in federal emergency relief funding to improve student learning, address unfinished learning, support students’ mental health and combat pandemic-related challenges.
 The three federal emergency relief acts are: